subbat9710/subbat9710/README.md

 Welcome to My GitHub!
-👋 Hello, I'm Tula, a full-stack software developer with expertise in C#, Java, .NET, Spring Boot, HTML, CSS, JavaScript, SQL, Vue Js, Ruby, TailwindCss, and reporting tools such as OBIEE, Tableau, and MS PowerBI.
+👋 Hello, I'm Tula, a full-stack software developer with expertise in C#, Java, .NET, Spring Boot, HTML, CSS, JavaScript, SQL, Vue JS, Ruby, Tailwind, and reporting tools such as OBIEE, Tableau, and MS Power BI.

 This GitHub repository is a collection of some of the projects I have worked on throughout my career as a developer.
 Various projects demonstrate my coding skills, problem-solving abilities, and creativity.
 Skills